 Tina Davidson

-Davidson was commissioned by Grammy Award-winning violinist Hilary Hahn as part of her Encores project.
-The work, Blue Curve of the Earth, was released in 2013, and again in 2018 on Hahn’s new album, Retrospective.
+Over her forty-five-year career, Tina Davidson has been commissioned by well-known ensembles such as National Symphony Orchestra, OperaDelaware, Roanoke Symphony, VocalEssence, Kronos Quartet, Cassatt Quartet, and public television (WHYY-TV).
+Her music has been widely performed by many orchestras and ensembles, including The Philadelphia Orchestra, American Composers Orchestra, St. Paul Chamber Orchestra, Relâche Ensemble, and Orchestra 2001.
+Davidson was commissioned by GRAMMY® Award-winning violinist Hilary Hahn as part of her 27 Encores project.
+The work, Blue Curve of the Earth, was released on Deutsche Grammophon in 2013, and again in 2018 on Hahn’s new album, Retrospective.

 Tina Davidson creates music that stands out for its emotional depth and lyrical dignity.
 Lauded for her authentic voice, she has been praised for her “vivid ear for harmony and colors” (The New York Times) and for offering “real music, with structure, mood, novelty and harmonic sophistication–with haunting melodies that grow out of complex, repetitive rhythms.”
 (The Philadelphia Inquirer).